We will not share your email with anyone else. 100% privacy. No spam. No games. Guaranteed.

 If you’d prefer that you emailed us instead of using this form, please do so at email@example.com.

 Bacillus Bulgaricus customers come from a whooping 103 countries in the world, spread across 6 continents!

-For some countries we have local distributors that help us ship and deliver orders faster.
+In some locations, we have local distributors that help us ship and deliver orders faster.
 For the rest, we ship orders from the nearest available location.

-While our local distributors have knowledge of our products, they are not equipped to handle product inquires.
-They also have no ability to do sales on the spot.
-The best way to go about contacting us with questions is to send an email using this contact form.
+In general, the best way to go about contacting us with any questions is to send an email using this contact form.